nilslukas/nilshendriklukas.github.io/_pages/about.md

 ---

 Guten Tag :wave: ,
-I am a PhD student at the University of Waterloo supervised by <a href="https://cs.uwaterloo.ca/~fkerschb/">Florian Kerschbaum</a>
+I am a PhD candidate at the University of Waterloo supervised by <a href="https://cs.uwaterloo.ca/~fkerschb/">Florian Kerschbaum</a>
 and part of the <a href="https://crysp.uwaterloo.ca">Cryptography, Security and Privacy (CrySP)</a> group.

 I am researching the threats that arise when deploying deep neural networks from three perspectives: (1) **Privacy**